Haddonfield Aggravated Assault Attorney

 When it comes to prevailing at a criminal trial, you as the defendant are not required to prove anything, and your defense attorney is not required to prove anything on your behalf.
 In fact, under certain circumstances, it may not even be advisable for you to take the witness stand at trial.
 The prosecutor handling your case, however, must show that you committed every element of the assault charge beyond a doubt based upon common sense and ordinary reason.

 During closing argument, your attorney might be able to allege that the prosecutor failed to meet his or her burden or that certain applicable defenses negate one or more elements of the criminal charge.
-Haddon Heights aggravated assault defense lawyer Matthew V. Portella can discuss your charge with you, as well as potential defenses, and make a recommendation about how best to move forward in your criminal case.
+Haddonfield aggravated assault defense lawyer Matthew V. Portella can discuss your charge with you, as well as potential defenses, and make a recommendation about how best to move forward in your criminal case.

 Potential Penalties for an Aggravated Assault Conviction in New Jersey